 Another mark that is typically in the color of red is the inch marker within each foot marked with a black block or arrow.

 This really helps to make quick measurements with your tape measure at a glance.
 Especially if you are working with longer lengths of wood material.

 Not all of your tape measures have this feature.
-But if you are looking for to get a new one this is a great feature and will definitely save you time with quick measurements.
+But if you are looking to get a new one this is a great feature and will definitely save you time with quick measurements.

 Each of these features will really enhance your tape measuring capabilities and also save you lots of time.
-The majority of your tape manufactures include a lot of these features and some include more.
+The majority of your tape manufacturers include a lot of these features and some include more.
 If you are in the market for a new tape measure or just want to get a new tape measure with these features take a look below at our recommendation.

 Recommended Tape Measure For Woodworking And Your Wood Shop